nikitasetyagar/nikitasetyagar/README.md

 ### Hi there 👋

+I'm Niki, an ever-learning human being from earth.

+- 🔭 I’m currently working as a data analyst and expanding my portfolio
+- 🌱 I’m currently learning voice over and sport data analysis
+- 📫 Reach me on Twitter: @midweek_

 <!--
 **nikitasetyagar/nikitasetyagar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.